-THEREFORE, BE IT RESOLVED that the Senate of the Legislature of Louisiana does hereby extend condolences to the family of United States District Court Judge Thomas Eaton Stagg Jr.
+THEREFORE, BE IT RESOLVED that the Legislature of Louisiana does hereby extend condolences to the family of United States District Court Judge Thomas Eaton Stagg Jr.

 BE IT FURTHER RESOLVED that a copy of this Resolution be transmitted to his wife, Margaret O'Brien Stagg.